Welcome to Fraser Island

-The local Butchulla people call it K’Gari or ‘paradise’, and not for no reason.
-Sculpted from wind, sand and surf, the striking blue freshwater lakes, crystalline creeks, giant dunes and lush rainforests of this gigantic sandbar form an enigmatic island paradise unlike any other in the world.
-Created over hundreds of thousands of years from sand drifting off the East Coast of mainland Australia, Fraser Island is the largest sand island in the world (measuring 120km by 15km), and the only place where rainforest grows on...
+The local Butchulla people call it K’Gari – paradise – and for good reason.
+Sculpted from wind, sand and surf, the striking blue freshwater lakes, crystalline creeks, giant dunes and lush rainforests of this gigantic sandbar form an enigmatic island paradise unlike anywhere else.
+Fraser Island is the largest sand island in the world (measuring 120km by 15km), and is the only known place where rainforest grows on...
 Read More

 Top experiences in Fraser Island

 Fraser Island 4WD Tour from Hervey Bay